Chapter 15: Cheminformatics with RDKit#

 15.4.1 Molecular Features#

 There are numerous descriptor functions available which are callable using Chem.Descriptors.method() where method() is the name of a descriptor function that accepts an RDKit Molecule object and returns a numerical value.
-Below are a few examples of descriptor functions, and a more complete list is available on the RDKit website.
+Below are a few examples of descriptor functions, with a more complete list is available on the RDKit website.

 Table 5 Examples of Molecular Descriptors